Also on this page: Frame Number Display Color Guide, Frequently Asked Questions.

 White border: Ground strike invulnerable boxes.

-- These are uncommon boxes, used mostly as extra hurtboxes on top of normal crouching hurtbox, usually on crouching punches.
+- It may be less confusing to call these "only vulnerable to air strikes".- These are uncommon boxes, used mostly as extra hurtboxes on top of normal crouching hurtbox, usually on crouching punches.

 - Example: Guile's crouching medium punch, Luke's crouching medium punch, shown below.